astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 Data quality checks are defined using the two [SQL check operators](airflow-sql-data-quality.md): [SQLColumnCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/versions/latest/modules/SQLColumnCheckOperator) and [SQLTableCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/versions/latest/modules/SQLTableCheckOperator).

-The `test_cols` task runs a checks on individual columns of the temporary table, in this case to check that the `petal_size_cm`, `stem_length_cm` and `leaf_size_cm` columns contain values in a reasonable range for these rose cultivars.
-To learn more about defining data quality check statements in the SQLColumnCheckOperator and SQLTableCheckOperator, see the [How it works](airflow-sql-data-quality.md#how-it-works) section of the related tutorial.
+The `test_cols` task runs a checks on individual columns of the temporary table, in this case to check that the `petal_size_cm`, `stem_length_cm` and `leaf_size_cm` columns contain values in a reasonable range for the rose cultivars.
+To see more more examples of defining data quality check statements in the SQLColumnCheckOperator and SQLTableCheckOperator, see the [Run data quality checks using SQL check operators](airflow-sql-data-quality.md).

 ```python
 SQLColumnCheckOperator(